 Small Business Retirement Plans

-Small Business Retirement Plans- Big Advantages in 401K plans Versus IRA’s
+Small Business Retirement Plans- Big Advantages in 401K and Cash Balance plans Versus IRA’s

-Small business owners improve their business by offering their themselves and their employees a retirement plan, usually a 401k plan.
-By doing so, employers are able to save more money for their retirement in a tax efficient way attract and maintain valuable employees.
+Small business owners improve their business by offering themselves and their employees a retirement plan, usually a 401k plan.
+A different kind of plan, called a defined benefit plan, retains more control with the plan sponsor.
+It has significant tax advantages and a much higher contribution limits.
+Creating and implementing a retirement plan helps employers save more money for their retirement in a tax efficient way, as well as help attract and retain valuable employees.
 Owners must understand their specific kind of retirement plan structure, either 3-21 or 3-38, and how that choice affects their potential liability.
 They have to be aware of the complex ERISA laws regarding how the plan is set up, administered, and operated for employees.
-Employees need counseling with getting enrolled, training and education on retirement choices, and then consistently contributing towards their retirement.
+Employees need counseling with getting enrolled, training, and education on retirement choices, and then consistently contributing towards their retirement.
 These are areas where Y H & C Investments helps a small business evaluate the current status of their existing plan and improve it in the most efficient way possible.

 Y H & C Investments and Business Owners- Making Informed Decisions and the Investment Policy Statement

 Y H & C Investments specializes in making accurate, informed decisions on investment choices.
-In consultation with the sponsor, we create an investment policy statement to document the plan decisions about return objectives, risk tolerance, asset mix, fund and instrument possibilities, and other considerations (taxes).
+In consultation with the sponsor, we create an investment policy statement to document the plan decisions about return objectives, risk tolerance, tax implications, asset mix, fund and instrument possibilities, and other considerations.
 You can look at our investment process to get in indication of how we evaluate an asset.

-We set up your retirement plan so the choices to participants are cost effective, diversified, and fit the demographic profile of your employees.
+We work with your business to set up your retirement plan so it fits the demographic profile of your employees.
+The choices for participants are cost effective, diversified, and are aligned with their specific life situation.
 The payroll provider information is integrated with the TPA so all participant eligibility requirements, notices, and account information is handled through an efficient administration partner for the sponsor.
-We use Vestwell, which specializes in this aspect of the plan.
-Vestwell is an open architecture provider, and offers a wide variety of investment choices which are conflict free from payments by fund families and insurance companies.
+We use Vestwell and other service providers, which specializes in this aspect of the plan.
+Vestwell has an open architecture provider, and offers a wide variety of investment choices which are conflict free from payments by fund families and insurance companies.
 By offering low cost possibilities, the priority is having participants benefit from their retirement choices.

 Why Fees Matter